 Don’t think of the weather as an excuse.
 If you’ve been involved in an accident during winter weather, you need a lawyer.
 You may be eligible to receive money to cover medical expenses, vehicular damage, and pain and suffering.
 Though an accident may seem minimal at first, there could be long-term complications, and you need a lawyer on your side to make things right.
 Assessing your situation with an attorney is the best way to safeguard your rights and get the compensation you deserve.

 Still on the fence about whether you need a lawyer?
-A look at the numbers makes it a no-brainer.
+Just take a look at the numbers.
 The Consumer Panel Survey of Auto Accident Victims “Paying for Auto Injuries” study found that settlements for injury victims were up to 40 percent higher with attorney representation than without it.
 Other studies by the Insurance Research Council and others find that accident victims who hire attorneys to represent them collect roughly one third more in compensation for their injuries.

 Cory Watson fights for people injured or killed by the negligent or wrongful conduct of others.
 The attorneys at Cory Watson have recovered more than $2.7 billion for personal injury victims, and they are nationally recognized leaders in personal injury litigation.
 Don’t wait to reach out – Contact us today by calling (877) 562-0000, or fill out an online consultation form here.